cloudfoundry/diego-notes/README.md

 ### Harmonizing ActualLRPs based on Cell Presence: Suspect Cells

 As mentioned in the previous section, when a Cell fails to register its presence with Locket, BBS marks ActualLRPs assigned to that Cell as `suspect`.
-Rather than aggressively trying to prune out suspect ActualLRPs and potentially causing loss of routability, the BBS gives the missing Cell some time to recover its presence while working on a contingency plan for a replacement instance.
+Rather than aggressively trying to prune out suspect ActualLRPs and potentially causing loss of routability to instances that may still be running, the BBS gives the missing Cell some time to recover its presence while working on a contingency plan for a replacement instance.
 Here is how it works:

 - During convergence, the BBS detects that a Cell has missed a heartbeat with the Locket.
 - BBS fetches the list of ActualLRPs on the missing Cell and sets their `presence` to `SUSPECT`.